DanielAmani/MAMS/README.md

 if LoRa problem
 - Check the transmitter and receiver using correct band and channel
 - Check pin wiring
+- Ensure all GND pin is connected to ground (see https://www.eccircuit.com/2021/08/lora-module-sx1278-ra-02-interfacing.html)

 ## Limitation / Problem